meetg21/FastSend/README.md

 # **FastSend - WPL Project**

-FastSend project is a Courier Managment website It utilizes a sleek and minimalistic design language and have some features as listed below.
+FastSend project is a Courier Managment website.
+It utilizes a sleek and minimalistic design language and has some features as listed below.

 ## :sparkles:**Features**
-The features aim to provide both users and admins a smooth experience in the entire process of placing order to managing it and recieving the same
+The features aim to provide both users and admins a smooth experience in the entire process of placing anorder, to managing it and recieving the same.

 + Simple and Clean design
 + User registeration and Login System